Abdominal Transplant Center Offers New Hope for Central Texas and Beyond

 The Kidney Transplant Program is a specialty program within the Abdominal Transplant Center that provides comprehensive care for adult patients with chronic kidney disease or end-stage renal disease.
 The Kidney Transplant Program care team is comprised of highly specialized transplant providers who work with patients to develop individualized treatment plans, using a combination of research-proven methodologies, such as specialized procedures and new medicines to prevent organ rejection, with the overall goal of increasing the patient’s quality and longevity of life.
 For patients who meet candidacy for kidney transplantation, their surgery will take place at Dell Seton Medical Center at The University of Texas.

-“As a partnership between Ascension Seton, Dell Seton Medical Center, and UT Health Austin, the Kidney Transplant Program leverages the strengths and resources of our clinical leaders and community physicians,” says UT Health Austin kidney and pancreas transplant surgeon Nicole Turgeon, MD, FACS, who serves as the Transplant Director for both the Abdominal Transplant Center and the Pediatric Abdominal Transplant Center, a clinical partnership between Dell Children’s Medical Center and UT Health Austin.
+“As a partnership between Ascension Seton, Dell Seton Medical Center, and UT Health Austin, the Kidney Transplant Program leverages the strengths and resources of our clinical leaders and community physicians,” says UT Health Austin kidney and pancreas transplant surgeon Nicole Turgeon, MD, FACS, who serves as the Transplant Director for the Abdominal Transplant Center.
 “We aim to be recognized as one of the premier solid organ transplant centers in the country.
 But most importantly, this program is a hopeful resource for patients with complex transplant cases.”

 The Kidney Transplant Program utilizes two types of transplant donor sources for patients, living organ donors and deceased, or brain-dead, organ donors.
 Transplanting a kidney from a healthy donor into a recipient patient with kidney failure is called a living donation.
 Living kidney donations can come from a compatible donor who is related or unrelated to the recipient patient.
 Through the Living Kidney Donor Program, a specialty program within the Abdominal Transplant Center, patients have the option to participate in a paired kidney exchange program that helps incompatible pairs of recipients/donors find matches for a kidney transplant.
 In paired donation, an incompatible donor and recipient pair is matched with another incompatible donor and recipient pair and the kidneys are exchanged between the pairs as a “swap.”
 This allows the donors to provide two or more patients with healthy kidneys when previously no transplant would have been possible.
 The average wait time for a transplant through the paired donor kidney exchange program is approximately four months.